 The award is intended to support students completing their capstone research projects.
 Expenditures may include, but are not limited to lab supplies, international or domestic travel to perform research, international or domestic travel to present research results or stipends for students participating in these activities.
 The fund may be used for anything that directly supports a student recipient's research.
 Distributions may not be used for tuition, expenses related to classroom activities or international studies courses.
 Current mileage rates can be found through the UW Seattle Travel Office here.

-Make a gift to the Mary Cline Memorial Undergraduate Research Award in Environmental Science.
+Make a gift to the Mary Cline Memorial Undergraduate Research Award in Environmental Sciences and Environmental Sustainability.

 - Travel expenses (including lodging, meals and conference fees) may not amount to more that $500.